-A new study has reported that kaempferol, a flavonol found in foods such as kale, chives and turnip greens, reduces the cardiotoxic effects of Adriamycin (doxorubicin) in rats.
+A new study has reported that kaempferol, a flavonol found in foods such as kale, chives and mustard greens, reduces the cardiotoxic effects of Adriamycin (doxorubicin) in rats.
 The usefulness of Adriamycin, an anthracycline chemotherapy drug with powerful antitumor activity, is limited by Adriamycin-induced cardiotoxicity, which can lead to heart failure in susceptible breast cancer patients.

 In the absence of pretreatment with kaempferol, Adriamycin resulted in reduced body and heart growth, as well as signs of heart damage.
 On the other hand, kaempferol pretreatment was found to reduce the Adriamycin-induced damage in heart tissues.
 Cell studies also found that kaempferol appeared to use the mitochondrion-dependent pathway to inhibit the Adriamycin-induced cardiotoxicity.
 Previous studies have reported that the cytotoxicity of doxorubicin against cancer cells is not reduced by exposure of the cells to kaempferol.